nostalgic-indulgences/PSNee_V8/USBasp Programmer/README.md

 # USBasp via AVRDUDESS

 This guide utilizes the USBasp programmer that you can readily get off AliExpress or Amazon.
-Ensure it's the USBasp version with the 10-pin > 6-pin adapter, and not the USBISP variety.
+Ensure it's the USBasp version with the 10-pin > 6-pin adapter, and not the AVRISP/USBISP variety.
 **_!!!
 DO NOT GET THE VERSION WITH ALUMINIUM SHELL !!!_**

 ![ARDUINO NANO CLONE](images/USBasp.png)